 Part of the diagnosis process is called staging.
 This tells your doctor how advanced the cancer is and whether it has spread to other parts of your body.
 Staging helps your medical team create the best treatment plan for you.

 Stage II.
-The tumor has spread into other parts of the sinus; the five-year survival rate is 61 percent.
+The tumor has spread into other parts of the sinus.

 Stage III.
-The tumor has spread into the bone of the sinuses or the eye socket and may have spread to a lymph node; the five-year survival rate is 50 percent.
+The tumor has spread into the bone of the sinuses or the eye socket and may have spread to a lymph node.

 Stage IV.
-The tumor has spread into the eye socket, the brain, or other parts of the skull and neck, and possibly to more distant parts of the body and may have a larger presence in the lymph nodes; the five-year survival rate is 35 percent.
+The tumor has spread deeper into the eye socket, into the brain, or into other parts of the skull and neck, and possibly to more distant parts of the body and may have a larger presence in the lymph nodes.

 Chemotherapy, the use of drugs that destroy cancer cells, is often used for cancers that return after the first treatment approach and is determined on a case-by-case basis.
 You might be given a combination of chemotherapy drugs or a combination of chemotherapy and radiation, called chemoradiation.